 The various stages through which the service economy has evolved are as follows:

-1) Pre-Industrial Stage: Life was characterized as a game against nature.
-Working with muscle power and tradition, the labor force had been engaged in agriculture, mining, and fishing.
+Life was characterized as a game against nature.
+Working with muscle power and tradition, the labour force had been engaged in agriculture, mining, and fishing.
 Life was conditioned by the elements, such as the weather, soil quality, and water availability.
 The rhythm of life was shaped by nature, and the pace of work varied with the seasons.

 The rhythm of life is machine-paced and dominated by rigid working hours and time clocks.
 The standard of living becomes measured by the quantity of goods, but note that the complexity of coordinating the production and distribution of goods results in the creation of large bureaucratic and hierarchic organizations.